-It was in the yard, the night before, sparkling like a star,
+It was in the yard the night before sparkling and bright.

-but when he woke, the tree was gone, there was nothing but the star.
+But when he woke the tree was gone, stolen in the night.

-dashing, crashing, and smashing the blades through the sparkly snow.
+Dashing, crashing, and smashing the blades through all the sparkly snow.

-All at once, he stopped his sleigh in front of the Town Hall Park.
+All at once, he stopped his sleigh in front of a small town park.

-There, bright as ever, sat his tree, but the top was naked stark.
+There, bright as ever, sat his tree, but the top was very dark.

 "Who's responsible for this tree?"
-Santa yelled at all who came to stare.
+Santa yelled at those who stared.

-"Twas mine just last night you see, and nary a branch was bared."
+"Twas mine last night in my park with nary a branch that was bare."

 "But Santa," cried a little girl who's father had done the deed.

-"We didn't have a tree to put up for all to share and see."
+"We didn't have a tree to put up for all to share you see."